The two kinds of righteousness: Law and Gospel

 The Lutheran paradigm of Law and Gospel fits within this first dimension.
 The Law accuses and condemns sinners before God.
 Any attempt to justify oneself before God with human achievements is an affront to God.
 The Law condemns such attempts, reveals man's guilt, and crushes his pride.
 The Gospel brings free forgiveness and raises the sinner to new life.
 In this dimension the Gospel has the final word.

 Implications for pastoral ministry

-When a pastor teaches their people that humanity is made righteous in God's eyes through faith alone, they gives all glory to the Lord for saving humankind.
+When a pastor teaches their people that humanity is made righteous in God's eyes through faith alone, they give all glory to the Lord for saving humankind.
 The Lutheran Reformers knew that any talk of justification by works would lead to pride.
 Furthermore, Luther and his colleagues believed that preaching passive righteousness gives complete comfort.
 It leaves the sinner fully confident that God is their loving Father and that Jesus is their merciful Lord despite their sin.